Apian-Framework/Beam-Releases/README.md

 `git branch -a`

 to list all of the branches.
 Initially the list will contain `main` and all of the available remote branches.
-I Setting the release version is just a matter of switching to a particular branch.
+Setting the release version is just a matter of switching to a particular branch.
 So, to switch to the branch `remotes/origin/REL_230112b` you would execute:

 `git switch --recurse-submodules REL_230112b`